-Deferred annuities, which mean the investor chooses to delay payments until a specified period of time, are considered assets that can be used towards the cost of long-term care, and therefore, cannot be used as a strategy to avoid violating the look-back rule.
+Deferred annuities, which mean the investor chooses to delay payments until a specified period of time, are considered assets that can be used toward the cost of long-term care.
+Therefore, they cannot be used as a strategy to avoid violating the look-back rule.

-Via an Undue Hardship Waiver, the Medicaid Penalty Period can be waived.
+Via an Undue Hardship Waiver, the Medicaid penalty period can be waived.
 For instance, if an individual has violated the Medicaid look-back period but will be without basic needs, such as food and shelter, due to this violation, one can request this waiver.
-However, one must first exhaust all methods of recovering the assets that were transferred, including legal options.
-It’s important to note, it is very difficult to be granted an Undue Hardship Waiver.
+However, one must first exhaust all methods of recovering the assets that were transferred.
+This includes legal options.
+It’s important to note that it is very difficult to be granted an Undue Hardship Waiver.

-The Medicaid Look-back Period is a very serious and complicated matter.
-The best way to avoid violating this period and receiving a penalty of Medicaid ineligibility is to consult a Medicaid planner prior to gifting or transferring any assets.
+The Medicaid look-back period is a very serious and complicated matter.
+The best way to avoid violating this period and receiving a penalty of Medicaid ineligibility is to consult a Medicaid planner before gifting or transferring any assets.
 A Medicaid planner can also offer assistance if you have violated the look-back period.
 One can learn more or be connected with a Medicaid planner here.